benjamin-heasly/pyramid/docs/signal-demo/README.md

       filter: value[0] == 1
 ```
 The `delimiter_reader` reads trial-delimiting events from `delimiter.csv` into a Pyramid buffer named `delimiter`.
-It looks for sync events with value `1` within this buffer and Pyramid stores these events as they arrive.
+It looks for sync events with value `1` within this buffer and Pyramid stores these sync events as they arrive.
 This reader is distinguised as the reference reader, to which other clocks will be compared and aligned.

 ### signal_reader